HelloKevin07/HelloKevin07.github.io/_pages/about.md

 Latest News
 ====
+* [11/2023] Our paper "Modality Plug-and-Play: Elastic Modality Adaptation in Multimodal LLMs for Embodied AI" is on arXiv!
 * [9/2023] Our paper "Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation" is on arXiv!
 * [5/2023] ElasticTrainer got awarded ACM Artifact Available, Functional, Reusable, Results Replicated Badges (4 out of 17 artifacts)!
 * [2/2023] Two papers got conditionally accepted to The 21st ACM International Conference on Mobile Systems, Applications, and Services <b>(MobiSys)</b> 2023!